posva/posva.github.com/_posts/2013-05-28-invented-ad.md

 ---
 {% include JB/setup %}

-Hey, todya I have something that have nothing to deal with my projects.
+Hey, today I have something that have nothing to deal with my projects.
 It's just a work we needed to do for a disciple.
 I have some fun using my tablet and drew on top of some bioshock drawings to get something not too ugly.

 There were many ads and people voted, I turned out that my poster won :P